Haul and stack buckthorn at Vermillion Falls Park

-To sign up and receive directions to the meeting spot, contact FMR Volunteer & Outreach Coordinator Sophie Downey at email@example.com, 651.222.2193 x27, or by selecting Sophie by name under "Category" via the FMR contact form.
-Please include the name of the event, your name, address and phone number and the number in your party.
+To sign up and receive directions to the meeting spot, contact FMR Volunteer & Outreach Coordinator Sophie Downey at firstname.lastname@example.org, 651-222-2193 x27.
+Please include the name of the event, your name, address, phone number and the number in your party.
 We ask that you limit groups to 4 or fewer.

-You will receive a confirmation email from firstname.lastname@example.org within two business days.
-(If you don't, please check your spam folder.)
+You will receive a confirmation email from email@example.com within two business days.
+(If you don't, please check your Spam or Promotions folder.)

 If you're under 18 and interested in volunteering without the company of your parent or guardian, please take a moment and have them fill out this brief minor permission form.